Hire a Product Designer

 Traditional recruiters charge 20–30% of first-year salary and run a generic search across multiple clients at once.
 Our agent goes deep on just your company — researching thousands of candidates and bringing back people who are specifically a fit, not just generically good.

-$500 per agent per month operational, plus a 15% success fee on first-year base salary only — not equity, not bonus.
-No retainer, no upfront commitment, no percentage-of-OTE gotchas.
+$500 per agent per month, plus a 15% success fee on first-year base salary only — not equity, not bonus.

-We offer a 90-day replacement guarantee.
-If they leave for any reason within 90 days, we re-run the search at no additional cost.
+We offer a 90-day replacement guarantee for any reason within the first 90 days.

-There's an initial voice intake — usually 30–45 minutes — where the agent learns your company, values, and the specific shape of who you're hiring.
-After that, you review curated candidates as they come in.
-No daily standups.
+There's an initial voice intake, usually 30 minutes, where the agent learns your company, values, and the specific shape of who you're hiring.

 Find your product designer.